ShadyChars/Bibcite/README.md

 ## Description

-Bibcite consumes online CSL-JSON files to give you access to scholarly references within your posts and pages.
+Bibcite-CSL consumes online CSL-JSON files to give you access to scholarly references within your posts and pages.
 It allows you insert standalone bibliographies via the `[bibtex]` shortcode, and to insert notes and a corresponding bibliography with the `[bibshow]...[/bibshow]` and `[bibcite]` shortcodes.

 Source reference data is parsed from [CSL-JSON](https://github.com/citation-style-language/schema#csl-json-schema) files available at URLs specified via shortcode (e.g. `[bibtex file=http://example.com/my-library.json]`).
 Where a shortcode does not specify a library, a default library location can be set.